 - “I Ran” by A Flock of Seagulls

 The team in charge of narrowing down the songs to just the right ones had the “onerous” task of riding the ride over and over again with all 100+ songs.

 One very important feature is the fact that you don’t know which of the songs will play in your vehicle until you launch.

 This gives the ride an extra measure of spontaneity, as well as giving you 6 different ride experiences.

 How to Ride Guardians of the Galaxy: Cosmic Rewind

-Disney announced that Guardians of the Galaxy: Cosmic Rewind will be available to ride in two ways: via virtual queue, and with a Lightning Lane reservation.
+Disney announced that Guardians of the Galaxy: Cosmic Rewind is available to ride in two ways: via virtual queue, and with a Lightning Lane reservation.

 This means there is no option to use a standby line to get on the ride.
 If you are unable to reserve a boarding pass via the virtual queue or a Lightning Lane reservation, you cannot ride.